desanker/globalnap/README.md

 <!-- usage note: edit this section. -->

-This repository is for the Malawi Open NAP.
+This repository is for the Global Open NAP.

 ## Manubot